hpe-dev-incubator/hpe-dev-portal/content/blog/introducing-python-sdk-for-dscc.md

 **Introducing Python SDK for Data Services Cloud Console**

 Due to the wide adoption of Python, and for the Python lovers out there who did not have an option to achieve their automation goals, we have the Python SDK available now.
-You can access the SDK on *this github (placeholder for the link) page*.
+You can access the SDK onthis [github ](https://github.com/HewlettPackard/greenlake-data-services-python)page.

 This SDK contains the following: